adhikarisakshi00-coder/AIChatbot/README.md

 A single HTML + CSS + JavaScript file that renders the chat interface, handles user input, stores conversation history in memory, and sends messages to our backend API.

 **2. Backend — `api/chat.js`**
 A Vercel serverless function that acts as a secure proxy.
-It receives messages from the browser and forwards them to Google Gemini's API.
+It receives messages from the browser and forwards them to Groq API.
 The API key lives here on the server — never exposed to the user.

 **3. AI — Groq**
 AI model processes each message using a custom system prompt loaded with knowledge about Nayepankh Foundation — its programs, mission, values, and personality.